College of Engineering, Technology, and Architecture

 The Architecture department offers unique study abroad opportunities for its students, from first year through graduate.
 Students have traveled to areas like Cuba, Barcelona, Peru, Germany, and Italy.
 Through programs built with universities, you can explore different architectural monuments around the world and study in areas you have dreamed of.

-The Architectural Design + Technology program is accredited under the Architectural Engineering Technology (AET) criteria by ABET - Engineering Technology Accreditation Commission (ETAC).
+The Architectural Design + Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.

 Within a few years of graduation, Architectural Engineering Technology graduates will be expected to attain: